tomjoht/simplifying-complexity/_docs/reduction-layering-distillation.md

 ## Showing section summaries at a glance {#summaries_at_a_glance}

 While looking at the titles in the sidebar can help users get a sense of the whole, sometimes the titles aren't very illuminating.
-Another usability approach is to show users the page titles and descriptions for each section.
+Another usability approach is to show users the page titles and descriptions at a glance for each section.
 For example, look at this example from Digital Ocean:

 {% include course_image.html url="https://www.digitalocean.com/docs/networking/dns/" filename="digitaloceansummaries" ext_print="png" ext_web="png" alt="Showing sections at a glance" caption="Showing sections at a glance" %}